opulo-inc/docs/docs/openpnp/vision-pipeline-adjustment/1-introduction.md

 5. Pin Image.
 This lets you keep the results of the currently selected stage on on main view, even if you select another stage.
 Use this to pin a debugging stage so that you can quickly see the results of changes to a stage you're editing.

 ![Pipeline Editing View](images/pipeline-organization.png)

-## Editing Strategy

-Here's a brief example of the typical iterative workflow for adjusting your vision pipelines:

-1. Open the Pipeline.
-2. Check the current output and identify the problem that is causing feature detection to fail.
-3. Adjust the stage settings to change the pipeline output.
-4. Review the new pipeline output.
-5. Return to step 2 as necessary.

-!!!
-Note
-    Anytime the lighting conditions around your LumenPnP or your camera settings change you may need to adjust your vision pipelines.